Kotlin/binary-compatibility-validator/README.md

     validationDisabled = true

     /**
-     * A path to a subdirectory inside the project root directory, where dumps should be stored.
+     * A path to a subdirectory inside the project root directory where dumps should be stored.
      */
     apiDumpDirectory = "api"
 }